Good Bad Ugly (soundtrack)

 Good Bad Ugly is the soundtrack album to the 2025 Tamil-language film of the same name directed by Adhik Ravichandran and produced by Mythri Movie Makers and T-Series Films starring Ajith Kumar in the lead role.
 The film's musical score is composed by G. V. Prakash Kumar.
-The soundtrack album which consisted of four songs was released under the T-Series label on 10 April 2025.
+The soundtrack album, which consisted of four songs, was released under the T-Series label on 10 April 2025.

 Production

 The film was initially announced with Devi Sri Prasad as the composer, in his first collaboration with Adhik Ravichandran and second with Ajith Kumar after Veeram (2014).
 However, Prasad was replaced due to creative differences with the production company Mythri Movie Makers, as he blamed them for being complained about failing to deliver the songs and background score on time for Pushpa 2: The Rule (2024).
 G. V. Prakash Kumar, who had worked on Adhik's Trisha Illana Nayanthara (2015) and Mark Antony (2023), was then reported to replace Prasad as the composer.
 His involvement was confirmed by the producers on 28 February 2025, during the film's teaser release.
 Good Bad Ugly also marked Prakash's second collaboration with Ajith after 18 years, since Kireedam (2007).

 Prakash described Good Bad Ugly as one of the challenging projects because he joined the film very late and had nearly a month to score the film as well as compose fresh music for the songs that had been shot.
-Since the entire film was completed, Prakash added that he had the final visual footage in hand and his songs had to match the lip sync throughout the runtime, recalling a similar incident on composing "Un Mela Aasadhaan" in Aayirathil Oruvan (2010).
+Since the entire film was completed, Prakash added that he had the final visual footage in hand and his songs had to match the lip sync throughout the runtime, recalling a similar incident when composing "Un Mela Aasadhaan" in Aayirathil Oruvan (2010).
 Comparing it being starkingly different to Kireedam whose soundtrack "was really classy and entirely in lieu of the storyline", Prakash admitted that the film's score and songs were "designed inch-by-inch for a theatrical experience to the hilt, set to elevate each frame and Ajith sir's performance".

 Release

-The first single titled "OG Sambavam" sung by G. V. Prakash Kumar and Adhik, under the lyrics of Vishnu Edavan, was released on 18 March 2025.
-The second single titled "God Bless U", featured vocals by Anirudh Ravichander, written by Rokesh and rap performed by Paal Dabba, was released on 30 March 2025.
+The first single titled "OG Sambavam", sung by G. V. Prakash Kumar and Adhik, under the lyrics of Vishnu Edavan, was released on 18 March 2025.
+The second single titled "God Bless U", featured vocals by Anirudh Ravichander, was written by Rokesh, and rap performed by Paal Dabba, was released on 30 March 2025.
 The third single titled "Ak The Tiger" was released on 9 April 2025.
 The song is a recreation of "Puli Puli" performed by Malaysian Samba rock artist Darkkey Nagaraja and his band Darkeys and the Keys.
-The fourth song "Ranagalam", performed by Smith Asher and Nixen, was released as part of the album on 10 April.
+The fourth song, "Ranagalam", performed by Smith Asher and Nixen, was released as part of the album on 10 April.